 I look up and see both Abby and Janice looking at me.
 I sigh and then clear my throat.
 While I was completely against this, I didn’t want to hurt Abby’s feelings.
 Then again, Abby had completely blindsided me.

-“Honestly, I don’t know what to think Abby.
-But if this is what you want, then…okay.”
+“Honestly Abby, I don’t know what to think, but if this is what you want, then…okay.”

 Abby looks a little hopeful.
 “So, you are okay with it?
 Because I was thinking that I could really use your help figuring out the rules and-”